pthom/hello_imgui/README.md

 <img src="docs/images/hello_globe.jpg" width="150">

-Including assets is simple.
-This "Hello Globe" app is composed with three simple files.
+#### include assets
+Anything in the assets/ folder located beside the app's CMakeLists will be embedded in the app:
 ````
-└── hello_globe.main.cpp   // main file, see below
+└── hello_globe.main.cpp
-├── CMakeLists.txt         // 2 lines of cmake, for all platforms!
+├── CMakeLists.txt
 ├── assets/
-│   └── world.jpg          // assets are embedded automatically, even on mobile platforms!
+│   └── world.jpg
 ````
-(Anything in the assets/ folder located beside the app's CMakeLists will be embedded on mobile devices and emscripten, i.e they will be bundled together with the app).
+(even on iOS and emscripten).

+#### handle events
 Dear ImGui uses the Immediate Gui paradigm: each button, each widget returns true if the user interacted with it.

 > hello_globe.main.cpp